kristopolous/tw/front/README.md

   * The operational aspect (maybe it won't show up if we don't know where it is)
     * The age of the posts - which is really the former hiding as this.

+The search for most of the im services are very user based ... this needs to be content based.
+Some vendors don't rely on customer loyalty at all And that can be done through the existing services - that's not what this service is providing.

+There's a few models of course ... there's yelp, twitter, instgram, facebook, tumblr, pinterest, reddit, flickr

 ## vendor dash
 The similar searches of the people in a location - maybe the demographics?